oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 <details><summary><b>Why are we specifying a particular chart version ?</b></summary>

-Helm is a great tool for installing software for us, but you don't always want to install the absolute latest version of the software (which is what would happen if you didn't specify a version.)
+Helm is a great tool for installing software for us, but you don't always want to install the absolute latest version of the software (which is what would happen if you didn't specify a version).
 There are several reasons for this :

-- You may only have tested a particular version in your environment, and you don't want a later version being installed by accident which might not be compatible with other software in your environment (for example your ingress controller may not have been updated, but a helm chart might be looking to use specific annotations on the ingress controller that are not supported in that version of the ingress controller.)
+- You may only have tested a particular version in your environment, and you don't want a later version being installed by accident which might not be compatible with other software in your environment (for example your ingress controller may not have been updated, but a helm chart might be looking to use specific annotations on the ingress controller that are not supported in that version of the ingress controller).

 - Not all versions of a helm chart (and the SW it installs) are compatible with all versions of Kubernetes, this is especially true in a production environment where you may not be running the absolutely leading edge version of Kuberntes, but are focused on a version you know works for you.
 For example over time the `apiVersion` defined in a yaml file might switch from beta to release, and the helm chart might be updated to reflect that.
 If you're still running an older version of Kubernetes the new version or the chart might try and use an `apiVersion` that is not yet available in your cluster.